 Smoked Gouda has a semi-soft texture and mild, buttery, caramel-like flavor.
 This cheese is an indispensable ingredient for various recipes with Panera bread.
 One of the most well-loved combinations is with diced ham, eggs, and fresh chives.

 Truffle Gouda has a semi-firm texture added with chopped black Italian truffle.
-Because of its creamy, nutty, and garlicky flavor of truffle, people usually eat truffle Gouda with beer, liquor, and wine.
+Thanks to the unique flavors that truffles can bring about, which can be described as creamy, nutty, and garlicky, people usually eat truffle Gouda with beer, liquor, and wine.

 Bacon Gouda shares the same flavor and texture as truffle Gouda, but it is added with the featured smoky and sweet-savory taste of smoked bacon.
 Just like truffle Gouda, bacon Gouda also pairs well with various kinds of beer, liquor, and wine.